skyfe79/Awesome/README.md

 - [zen-mcp-server](https://github.com/BeehiveInnovations/zen-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 - [SuperClaude_Framework](https://github.com/SuperClaude-Org/SuperClaude_Framework) - A configuration framework that enhances Claude Code with specialized commands, cognitive personas, and development methodologies.
 - [crawl4ai](https://github.com/unclecode/crawl4ai) - 🚀🤖 Crawl4AI: Open-source LLM Friendly Web Crawler & Scraper.
 Don't be shy, join here: https://discord.gg/jP8KfhDhyN
+- [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 - [AI-Youtube-Shorts-Generator](https://github.com/SamurAIGPT/AI-Youtube-Shorts-Generator) - A python tool that uses GPT-4, FFmpeg, and OpenCV to automatically analyze videos, extract the most interesting sections, and crop them for an improved viewing experience.
 - [deepseek-engineer](https://github.com/Doriandarko/deepseek-engineer) - A powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.
 Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.
 - [NLWeb](https://github.com/nlweb-ai/NLWeb) - The main repo for NLWeb, implemented in Python.